nuel/tjet/README.md

 ![Screenshot 2022-03-31 175110](https://user-images.githubusercontent.com/66974415/161097233-abcb5a25-939c-4e75-8c61-1d6d53008fe1.jpg)

 tjet is a very simple real time chat library, using socket.io.
 It includes basic safety features like logging and IP banning, without going overboard on bells and whistles.
-See the demo at [rt.nuel.pw &rarr;](https://rt.nuel.pw)
+See the demo at [realtime.nuel.cloud &rarr;](https://realtime.nuel.cloud)

 ## included in the box with tjet
 - typing indicators